-Will trade be the Grinch that steals Christmas for investors
+Will trade be the Grinch that steals Christmas for investors?

 |APPLE INC.

 Consumers could get another gift in the form of stable interest rates.
-Federal Reserve Chair Powell, late last month, indicated that interest rates will stay lower than planned.
-His slight shift to a less-hawkish tone seemed to be giving into the President’s wishes after months of Fed slams which shows policymakers don’t appear to be above the political winds of the presidency.
+Federal Reserve Chair Jerome Powell indicated late last month that interest rates will stay lower than planned.
+His slight shift to a less-hawkish tone seemed to be giving into President Trump's wishes after months of Fed slams which shows policymakers don’t appear to be above the political winds of the presidency.

 More From FOXBusiness.com...

-An added holiday bonus; President Trump and Chinese President Xi Jinping have agreed to a trade truce but is the war over?
+An added holiday bonus: Trump and Chinese President Xi Jinping have agreed to a trade truce, but is the war over?
 Despite rosy rhetoric from both sides, the stock market needs more convincing because the potential for a lengthy trade war with no winner is very real.

-I hope the trade war ends, I hope America wins but I do believe that we could be in for a long journey.
-The one hope is that China and the U.S. both figure out a way to declare victory and call this whole thing off but that doesn’t seem as likely as a prolonged trade war.
+I hope the trade war ends, I hope America wins, but I do believe that we could be in for a long journey.
+The one hope is that China and the U.S. both figure out a way to declare victory and call this whole thing off, but that doesn’t seem as likely as a prolonged trade war.

-A unresolved trade war will add fuel to the global slowdown already underway.
+An unresolved trade war will add fuel to the global slowdown already underway.
 Brexit is a disaster, Italy won’t be real about its debt and the European Union is in trouble.

-Here at home, I think the U.S. economy continues to do well, albeit at a slower pace but I think the market could hit a top this Christmas season for all of the reasons mentioned.
+Here at home, I think the U.S. economy continues to do well, albeit at a slower pace, but I think the market could hit a top this Christmas season for all of the reasons mentioned.
 It certainly helps that the Fed is on the side of the markets but there are a lot of headwinds swirling about.

 I am not completely bearish, I just believe we are in for a much rougher 2019 with the markets and I would recommend caution when buying stocks.